Sunday, March 6, 2011

 May 30: "Land Ho !
 Considering the likely range of all the unknowns, I settled on a course midway between running onto the reefs south of the Channel entrance, and overshooting it to the north, which would bring me to Georgia, for which I have no port charts.
 Squalls all night, calms alternating with gales, so I got no sleep.
 So that I could see better I showed no running lights.
 My first contact with dry Earth in 52 days, but where on Earth was I ?
 I saw flashing lights, but none were the coded light of the Eleuthera Island lighthouse.
 At dawn I could see low land, which could be either Eleuthera or Great Abaco.
 I climbed the mast to see better.
 That and sun shots confirmed that the wide Channel entrance was just ahead.
 A mile off the northeast corner of Eleuthera, the entrance to the Channel, I set the twin jibs, and slept, confident of my course.
 Passed 5 miles south of Great Abaco Light.
 Dolphin have all left me".

 May 31 - June 1: "Used alarm clock to sleep in 2 hour snatches.
 Fatigue made me fall asleep almost instantly each time.
 I don't want a capricious wind to have self-steering lead me to a grounding.
-Never before on this boat have I had to change sails so much, because the wind changes so much in speed and direction.
+Never before on this boat have I had to change sails so often, because the wind changes so much in speed and direction.
 I think that's because land weather is offsetting the trade winds.
 Several ships pass, but none stop to enquire, because the proximity of land makes it look like I'm OK, which I am".

 June 2: Because of the strong Gulf Stream between the Bahamas and Florida I steered all night for the lights of Miami, but crabbing toward Fort Lauderdale.
 A series of thunderstorms were exciting, with many blinding lightning strikes, each arriving at the same time as its deafening thunderclap.
 A steel ship would seem vulnerable to lightning strikes, but oil tankers aren't, and the Swalker wasn't, because of a cable running from the hull to the top of the mast.
 Of course I took Benzedrine to cope with all this.